Witekio/qtcoap/README.md

 Refer to the associated documentation if needed.

-### Setup
+## Setup
-#### The build environment
+### The build environment

 The build environment is provided in `qt-contribution-env` docker.

 - Run the docker with the command below.
-You can then use a VNC client to connect on 127.0.0.1:5901, or browse to http://127.0.0.1:6901.
-The default password inherited from the base image is vncpassword.
+You can then use a VNC client to connect on `127.0.0.1:5901`, or browse to `http://127.0.0.1:6901`.
+The default password inherited from the base image is `vncpassword`.
 ```bash
 docker run -d -p 5901:5901 -p 6901:6901 --privileged aleravat/qt-contribution-env:latest
 ```